Tuesday, July 23, 2019

 After the Bash

-But more importantly, it meant the vast majority of vehicles had already left, allowing us the freedom to just take our time without being overtaken and showered with stones with people in a hurry to get home.
+But more importantly, it meant most vehicles had already gone, allowing us to take our time without being overtaken or showered with stones by hurried travellers eager to get home.

-Another lovely meal at the Birdsville Hotel with Glenda and Steve on one of our nights.
+Another lovely meal at the Birdsville Hotel with Glenda and Steve on one of our evenings.

-Our plan was to spend two days camped by the waterhole down from the pub but sadly we were surprised to see that there was far less water than there was last year.
+This year, we travelled 168 km east to Betoota.
+Our plan was to spend two days camping by the waterhole below the pub, but unfortunately, we were disappointed to find there was significantly less water than last year.

-The hotel was built during the 1800s and is the only building here.
-It closed down many years ago but has recently been given an upgrade and even though that has now finished and the liquor license is in place, there are still building regulations holding up it being used as a hotel.
+The hotel, built in the 1800s and now the only remaining building, closed many years ago but has recently undergone renovation.
+Although the renovation is complete and the liquor licence is in place, there are still building regulations that prevent it from being used as a hotel.

-After just one night we headed further east towards Windorah.
-We were surprised by how good the remaining 102 km of dirt were compared to yesterday's conditions.
+After one night, we headed further east towards Windorah.
+We were surprised to find the remaining 102 km of dirt in better condition than it had been the previous day.

-The lady at the fuel outlet in Windorah mentioned that over the Bash period she had pumped 70,000 litres of diesel.
+The lady at the fuel outlet in Windorah mentioned that during the Bash period, she had pumped 70,000 litres of diesel.

 No comments: